Best Practices: A/B testing

-A/B testing is a crucial component of every business strategy and involves testing your assumptions against a control to ensure your new approach maximizes revenue and grows your business.
-With Unity LevelPlay’s A/B testing tool, you can experiment with different monetization variables to understand how your users engage with ads, and choose a winning strategy.
+A/B testing is a crucial component of every business strategy.
+It involves testing your assumptions against a control group to ensure your new approach maximizes revenue and grows your business.
+With Unity LevelPlay’s A/B testing tool, you can challenge and experiment with different monetization variables to understand how your users engage with ads and choose a winning strategy.

 A/B testing requires smart planning and defined goals to get the most conclusive results.
 The following best practices will help you conduct clean tests using the Unity LevelPlay A/B testing tool, so you can make the best decisions based on accurate data.

 Best practices for setting up an A/B test

 - Test everything that can impact ARPDAU: You should constantly be testing any variable that can help boost your ARPDAU.
 Use the following tests as a starting point:

 - Add new ad networks to see if they are profitable

 - Waterfall optimization tests such as hybrid vs. traditional waterfall, a new waterfall for a specific country, different instance pricing, adding or removing instances, waterfalls for segments and groups

 - Different capping and pacing strategies to bring the greatest profits without harming engagement

 - Banner refresh rates to maximize banner performance

 - Different rewarded video reward amounts to determine which has the greatest level of engagement